Jaws (film): Casting

 Though Spielberg complied with a request from Zanuck and Brown to cast known actors and Benchley suggesting Robert Redford, Paul Newman and Steve McQueen for the leads, he wanted to avoid hiring any big stars.
 He felt that "somewhat anonymous" performers would help the audience "believe this was happening to people like you and me", whereas "stars bring a lot of memories along with them, and those memories can sometimes ... corrupt the story."
 The director added that in his plans "the superstar was gonna be the shark".
 The first actors cast were Lorraine Gary, the wife of Universal president, Sidney Sheinberg, as Ellen Brody, and Murray Hamilton as the mayor of Amity Island.
 Stuntwoman-turned-actress Susan Backlinie was cast as Chrissie Watkins (the first victim) as she knew how to swim and was willing to perform nude.
 Most minor roles were played by residents of Martha's Vineyard, where the film was shot.
 One example was Deputy Hendricks, played by future television producer Jeffrey Kramer.
 Lee Fierro plays Mrs. Kintner, the mother of the shark's second victim Alex Kintner (played by Jeffrey Voorhees).

-The role of Brody was offered to Robert Duvall, but the actor was interested only in portraying Quint.
+The role of Brody was offered to Robert Duvall, but the actor was interested only in portraying Quint (which he was deemed too young for).
 Charlton Heston expressed a desire for the role but Spielberg felt that Heston would bring a screen persona too grand for the part of a police chief of a modest community.
 Roy Scheider became interested in the project after overhearing Spielberg at a party talk with a screenwriter about having the shark jump up onto a boat.
 Spielberg was apprehensive about hiring Scheider, fearing he would portray a "tough guy", similar to his role in The French Connection.